 Cut tissue paper into small pieces, less than 1 inch by 1 inch, and place the pieces onto a small plastic plate.
 Draw a tree shape on construction paper and cut it out, leaving a tree-shaped hole.
 Place contact paper on the table, sticky side up, and carefully put the construction paper on top of it.
 Have your child add tissue paper pieces to the contact paper showing in the middle of the tree.
 Encourage her to use only one layer, but to let the pieces overlap slightly.
 When she is finished, cover the project with a second piece of contact paper and hang it in the window.
 Your child will delight in her own stained-glass tree!

 These fall crafts for kids will keep your preschoolers having fun for hours!
 When you’ve exhausted these crafts, try letting them play some fall games for kids or trying some other nature crafts.

-Fall Fun for Preschoolers
+This post is part of the series: Fall Fun for Preschoolers

 Summer is ending and autumn is on the horizon.
 What will do you to keep your preschool kids entertained?
 These great fall ideas - games, crafts, and other activities - will keep your preschoolers happy and learning.